When I made my first DIY purifier, I put the filter on the front:

 Should the filter go in front or back?

-After I published instructions for how to make it and test data, a ton of people have told me I’m so wrong.
-I should have put the filter behind the fan!
+But wait.
+After I published instructions for how to make it and test data, a ton of people have told me I’m wrong–I should have put the filter behind the fan!
 Duh!
 Here’s a more-respectful-than-usual suggestion on my :

 I’m fascinated by how many people have this intuition.
 But when I push further, most people can’t come up with a good reason.
 For some people, I think it’s purely an intuition about having air come from a pure source.
 But here are the two most coherent reasons I’ve heard: